falyan/setup-loki-using-helm-for-kubernetes-onpremise/README.md

 loki-0 : The main server component <br />
 loki-promtail-xxx : Agent for share log to loki main server

-## open service loki form your cluster with nodeport
+## open service loki from your cluster with nodeport
 1. check your service first
 ```bash
 kubectl get svc -n loki